shanecelis/KeySequences/README.md

 KeySequencer also focuses on efficiency.
 It uses a [Trie](https://en.wikipedia.org/wiki/Trie) to detect whether the accumulated characters have any possible matches.
 If no key sequences are possible, the accumulated characters are discarded.

-I went to pains to eliminate any allocations during KeySequencer's normal running.
+I went to pains to eliminate any allocations during KeySequencer's normal running where possible (see FAQ for further details).
+My "elbow test" was that I wanted to ensure that KeySequencer does not allocate anything even if I'm resting my elbows on my keyboard.
+However when an expected key sequence is provided, there is a string allocation[^0].

 ## Requirements